A Brief History

 7. The Mongolian Empire

 The Mongolian Empire was the largest contiguous empire of all time.
 It was formed by Genghis Kahn, one of the greatest military minds in history.
 This empire lasted from 1206 A.D. to 1368 A.D. and spanned almost all of China, India, Russia and the Eastern European countries.
-The Mongols could have expanded their empire even further but went home to crown a new king.
+The Mongols could have expanded their empire even further but stopped their conquest and went home to crown a new king!
 Their heavy use of cavalry was the primary reason for their military superiority.
 The Mongolian Empire did not consist of mindless barbarians.
 They created strict laws that were fair to common men and followed by them.
 Persecution for religious beliefs was strictly forbidden.
 As great as it was, it was most likely its size that brought about the fall of the Mongolian Empire, and internal power struggles led to it being divided into four parts: the Golden Horde in Russia; the Ilkhanate in Persia; the Yuan Dynasty in China; and the Chagatai Khanate in Central Asia.

 8. The Egyptian Civilization

 The Egyptian Civilization is one of the oldest-known civilizations.
 Located along the Nile River in Africa, this civilization lasted in various forms and dynasties for nearly 3,000 years.
 The ancient Egyptians are most known for their pyramids and other gigantic architectural structures.
 The most notable accomplishments of the Egyptians were in areas such as: art; religion; architecture; advanced irrigation; agriculture; the use of an alphabet; the invention of papyrus; the use of boats; medicine; and mathematics.
 At the death of Cleopatra, Egypt was incorporated into another great civilization, the Roman Empire.
+The most notable period of Egyptian culture was known as The New Kingdom, or Egyptian Empire, which lasted from the 16th to the 11th Century B.C.
+The larger Egyptian dynastic period lasted from about 3150 B.C. until the Macedonian conquest around 332 B.C.

 9. The Harappa Civilization

 The Harappa Civilization is less well known than the Egyptian Civilization, though the two emerged around the same time.
 This civilization lasted from 3,000 B.C. to 1,500 B.C. and was located in the Indus Valley in what is present-day Pakistan.
 The most notable and greatest aspect of Harappa life was the absence of violence.
 According to ushistory.org, “Early Civilization in the Indus Valley,” http://www.ushistory.org/civ/8a.asp, (2014), “While others civilizations were devoting huge amounts of time and resources to the rich, the supernatural, and the dead, Indus Valley inhabitants were taking a practical approach to supporting the common, secular, living people”.
 Few weapons have ever been excavated, and no human remains found show any evidence of violence.
 Not only were the Harappa people peaceful, but they were also clean.
-They lived in well-structured adobe-like buildings on well -aved streets that received water from local wells.
+They lived in well-structured adobe-like buildings on well -paved streets that received water from local wells.
 They also had a drainage system.
 Each of their houses had individual baths, even those on the outskirts of the cities.
-Ancient forms of writing have also been found at the archeological sites.
+Ancient forms of writing have also been found at the archaeological sites.
 Little is still known about these ancient people, but their peaceful, clean lifestyle and early advancements made them a great civilization.

 10. The Arawak People